dkoosis/create-python-server/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to `create-mcp-server`!
+Thank you for your interest in contributing to `create_mcp_server`!
 This tool helps developers quickly scaffold new MCP (Model Context Protocol) servers.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/create-python-server.git`
+2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/create_python_server.git`
 3. Install dependencies: `uv sync --dev --all-extras`

 ## Development